SuJiaKuan/cpython-cosine/README.md

 # cpython-cosine

-An example to binding Python with C. The example provides three methods to pass Python objects to C:
+An example to show how to bind Python with C. The example provides three methods to pass Python objects to C:

 - A float object
 - A numpy ndarray